A Global Art Project

 A Global Path of Connection

-The project traces the 40th parallel, symbolizing unity across cultures and geographies.
-Starting in Menorca, it passes through Italy, Greece, Anatolia, Samarkand, Beijing, Korea, Japan, California, Utah, New York, Portugal, Madrid, and returns to Menorca—connecting East and West.
+Beginning in Menorca, it extends through Italy, Greece, Anatolia, Samarkand, Beijing, Korea, Japan, California, Utah, New York, Portugal, and Madrid before returning to Menorca.

 Upcoming

-Through site-specific interventions, Sewing the Earth continues its journey across diverse landscapes, exploring the connections between nature, memory, and human presence.
-Each action reflects on the balance between past and future, tradition and transformation, using symbolic materials from each location to weave a dialogue between history and the present.
+Through site-specific interventions, Coser La Tierra continues its passage across diverse landscapes, tracing the threads that connect nature, memory, and human presence.
+Each gesture reflects on the delicate balance between past and future, tradition and transformation—using symbolic materials from each place to weave a living dialogue between history and the present.

 Nuria Román's residency in the Catskill marks a new phase of Sewing the Earth, Latitude 40º, exploring environmental fragility and our connection to nature through sculptural experiments with local materials like wood, clay, and ice.
 Incorporating wood from former Manhattan trees, the project establishes a symbolic link between the city's original landscape and its urban evolution, while a sculpture using Catskill wood recalls the historic transport of logs to build New York City.